kuleshov/audio-super-res/README.md

 We would like to emphasize a few points.

 * Machine learning algorithms are only as good as their training data.
-If you want to apply our method to your own old recordings, you will most likely need to collect your own labeled examples.
+If you want to apply our method to your personal recordings, you will most likely need to collect additional labeled examples.
-* You will need a very large model for large and diverse datasets (such as the 1M Songs Dataset, for example)
+* You will need a very large model to fit large and diverse datasets (such as the 1M Songs Dataset)
 * Interestingly, super-resolution works better on aliased input (no low-pass filter).
 This is not reflected well in objective benchmarks, but is noticeable when listening to the samples.
 For applications like compression (where you control the low-res signal), this may be important.
 * More generally, the model is very sensitive to how low-resolution samples are generated.
 Even the type of low-pass filter (Butterworth, Chebyshev) will affect performance.

 ### Extensions

 The same architecture can be used on many time series tasks outside the audio domain.
-We have successfully used to impute functional genomics data, and denoise brain signal recordings.
+We have successfully used it to impute functional genomics data and denoise EEG recordings.
 Stay tuned for more updates!

 ## Feedback